-Name Date received Method of Receipt Subject Comment Response congestion management programs is to increase the efficient use of airports.
-Such programs may include regulatory and/or economic measures designed to manage the number of flight operations during peak use periods in a day, potentially limiting the number of operations during peak periods or shifting them to less congested times of the day.
-In the context of airport congestion, Congress has articulated a policy that artificial restrictions on airport capacity are not in the public interest and should be imposed to alleviate air traffic delays only after other reasonably available and less burdensome alternatives have been tried.
-Airline Deregulation Act, 49 U.S.C. §47101(a)(9)(A)(B).
-Artificial restraints on operations constrain the ability of air traffic to grow in accordance with market forces.
-The auctioning of landing and take-off rights requires legislative authority.
-The SDCRAA does not currently have this type of legislative authority.
-49 U.S.C. § 41713(b)(1).
-Because SDIA has one runway, the ultimate throughput (combined number of arrival and departure operations per hour) is 55-56 operations in good weather.
-Combine this with limited operating hours and the position of the airport on the west coast and the potential for spreading peak hour operations has limited applicability.
+(In order of the date received)

+Name Date received Method of Subject Comment Response

+Receipt

+congestion management programs is to

+increase the efficient use of airports.

+Such programs may include regulatory

+and/or economic measures designed to

+manage the number of flight operations

+during peak use periods in a day,

+potentially limiting the number of

+operations during peak periods or shifting

+them to less congested times of the day.

+In the context of airport congestion,

+Congress has articulated a policy that artificial restrictions on airport capacity

+are not in the public interest and should

+be imposed to alleviate air traffic delays

+only after other reasonably available and

+less burdensome alternatives have been

+tried.
+Airline Deregulation Act, 49 U.S.C.

+§47101(a)(9)(A)(B).
+Artificial restraints

+on operations constrain the ability of air

+traffic to grow in accordance with market

+forces.

+The auctioning of landing and take-off

+rights requires legislative authority.
+The

+SDCRAA does not currently have this

+type of legislative authority.
+49 U.S.C. §

+41713(b)(1).

+Descuse CDIA has one runway the

+Because SDIA has one runway, the ultimate throughput (combined number of

+arrival and departure operations per

+hour) is 55-56 operations in good

+weather.
+Combine this with limited

+operating hours and the position of the

+airport on the west coast and the

+potential for spreading peak hour

+operations has limited applicability.

+operations has infinited applicability.

+Linder EAA grant coourances and

 Under FAA grant assurances and